 While it is still too early to know if Sanders’s second presidential campaign has had similar impacts, there are good signs.
 For starters, many Students for Bernie groups, far from being co-opted into supporting corporate Democrats, joined with DSA in publicly announcing that their campus groups would not endorse Biden after Bernie dropped out.
 Students for Bernie activists from Connecticut to Colorado have instead been fighting to protect health, safety, housing, and compensation for students and campus workers during the pandemic.

-As with West Virginia teachers in 2018, workers who organized for Sanders in 2020 were well-positioned once the COVID crisis hit their workplaces.
+As with West Virginia teachers in 2018, workers who organized for Sanders in 2020 were well positioned once the COVID crisis hit their workplaces.
 While their union was reluctant to rock the boat, rank-and-file teachers in New York City used the networks and leadership built through their Educators for Bernie project to help organize and spread a wildcat sickout to demand schools be shut down.
 The union and the school district felt the heat and agreed to close schools earlier than they otherwise would have — saving countless lives in what became a major epicenter for the virus.

-Post and Smith describe the Emergency Worker Organizing Committee (EWOC) project as a “key initiative that can help build working class resistance in the face of the pandemic.”
-What they don’t mention is that EWOC was initiated by leading Sanders campaign activists, and has reached success in part thanks to networks of DSA members who participated in DSA’s massive independent campaign for Sanders.
+Post and Smith describe the Emergency Workplace Organizing Committee (EWOC) project as a “key initiative that can help build working-class resistance in the face of the pandemic.”
+What they don’t mention is that EWOC was initiated by leading Sanders campaign activists and has reached success in part thanks to networks of DSA members who participated in DSA’s massive independent campaign for Sanders.
 Steven Greenhouse describes how EWOC organizers worked to find “a way to channel [the Sanders campaign’s] insurgent energy into new battles for social justice.”
 A grocery worker-organizer who is being supported by EWOC told Greenhouse that the Sanders campaign inspired her to organize in her workplace: “The realization that our collective power can challenge corporate greed and we can win helped make the possibility of organizing in my own workplace a reality.”

 It is clear from these examples and others that Sanders’s campaign has fostered class struggle beyond the ballot box.
-We believe that Sanders’s campaigns had a broader effect on working-class organizing because to a limited but important extent, they carried out some of the key functions that workers parties have historically.
+We believe that Sanders’s campaigns had a broader effect on working-class organizing because to a limited but important extent, they carried out some of the key functions that workers’ parties have historically.
 Below we assess more of the important features of the 2020 campaign in particular.
-We hope this will help concretely illustrate a party’s enormous strategic value for the many US activists who have never had direct experience with a workers’ party.
+We hope this will help concretely illustrate a party’s enormous strategic value for the many U.S. activists who have never had direct experience with a workers’ party.

 More than any other phenomena in recent history, the 2020 Sanders campaign brought together a mass multiracial, working-class coalition around a comprehensive national program of left-wing reforms.